 Celebrating Space Adventures!

-Bigger, better, and back by popular demand!
-The 2019 El Paso Space Festival will provide a week-long celebration of space exploration.
+The El Paso Space Festival is an annual, week-long celebration of space exploration.
 We invite you to come and learn more about past, present and future space exploration at the annual El Paso Space Festival.
-With the help of over 20 different organizations, this year’s space festival will offer fun space adventures for everyone.
+Since 2018, Insight El Paso Science Center has hosted the El Paso Space Festival offering fun space adventures for thousands of participants.

 Out of this world space adventures can’t happen without the help of great volunteers.
 Would you like more information about our space festival volunteer corps?